Top 4 WooCommerce Payment Gateways

-Let’s look at how that process works:
+Let’s look at how the process works:

 - First, WooCommerce generates the order a customer has requested.

-- The customer confirms the order and goes through a checkout process
+- The customer confirms the order and goes through a checkout process.

 - This triggers the payment gateway, and makes a connection with the merchant account.